Latest News

 Although Vietnam's growing fossil fuel production contrasts with the planned capacity changes in Europe, the United States and other parts of the world, Southeast Asia still relies heavily on fossil fuels.

-In Southeast Asia, fossil fuels account for 71% of the current capacity of power generation, and 60% of that capacity is under construction.
+In Southeast Asia, fossil fuels account for 71% of current capacity and 60% of capacity currently under construction.

 The strong growth rates in several countries across the region and the large, rapidly expanding workforces of most Southeast Asian nations are key factors behind this dependence on fossil fuels.